diBernardoGroup/HerdingProblem/README.md

 # HerdingProblem
-This repository contain source code to replicate herding problem simulations
+This repository contain source code to replicate ROS simulations of the herding problem